 Alright, let’s start with a bit of good news.
 Here in mid-June 2019, so far the implementation of state-level hemp provisions in accordance with the 2018 Farm Bill is going exceedingly well.
 Honestly the genuine U.S. hemp industry is far ahead of the bureaucracy whether you look at fiber and seed cultivars, or the newly classified female cannabis-hemp strains bred specifically for CBD.

-Part of it has to do with a deluge of paperwork as an army of entrepreneurs, farmers, small startups and corporations dive into this new agricultural revolution (Hemp for Fitness has been around since 2014).
+Part of it has to do with a deluge of paperwork as an army of entrepreneurs, farmers, small startups and corporations dive into this new agricultural revolution (Hemp for Fitness has been involved since 2014).
 Acreage for hemp CBD is exploding across the nation, yet at this moment we’re still waiting on the USDA to release official guidelines…

 Have we reached peak CBD?